DevExpress/golfclub/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Server Side Rendering
-Run `npm run build:universal` to build the project.
+Run `npm run build:ssr` to build the project.
 The build artifacts will be stored in the `dist/`directory.
-Run `npm run serve:universal` to start the application.
+Run `npm run serve:ssr` to start the application.
 Navigate to `http://localhost:4000/`.